wavemotion-dave/A8DS/readme.txt

 Not much.
 In order to get proper speed on the older DS-LITE and DS-PHAT hardware, there is a Frame Skip option that defaults to ON for the older hardware (and OFF for the DSi or above).
 This is not perfect - some games will not be happy to have frames skipped as collisions are skipped in those frames.
-Notably: Caverns of Mars and Buried Bucks will not run right with Frame Skip ON.
+Notably: Caverns of Mars, Jumpman and Buried Bucks will not run right with Frame Skip ON.
 But this does render most games playable on older hardware.

 Troubleshooting :